Introduction to total coalitions in graphs

-As stated in the section 4 of \cite{4} which contains open problems and areas for future research, one can consider total dominating c-partition.
-Motivated by this suggestion, we introduce the total coalitions and total coalitions partition.
+As stated in Section 4 of \cite{4} which contains open problems and areas for future research, one can consider total dominating $c$-partition.
+Motivated by this suggestion, in this paper, we introduce the total coalition and total coalition partition.
 In the next section, after introducing the total coalitions, we establish bounds on the total coalition number.
 Moreover, we study the total coalition number of graphs $G$ with $\delta(G)=1$ and $\delta(G)=2$ in Sections 3 and 4, respectively.
 Finally, we conclude the paper in Section 5.